-The Shunemite woman next provided what we call today a prophet's chamber.
 There have been many such chambers set up.
-Sometimes I go to preach at churches that are a little far away.
+Sometimes I have gone to preach at churches that are a little far away.
 Sometimes preachers in these cases are put up in a home where someone has provided a room for visiting preachers.
-Sometimes Nancy and I have stayed in the prophet's chamber at the church.
-There are some very interesting guidelines for caring for a visiting prophet.
+Sometimes Nancy and I have stayed in such a prophet's chamber.
 Now, we could just treat this as a further instance of this woman's nurturing nature, but I think we would miss an important point here.
 She addressed her husband and suggested that they should build this room for the man of God.
-She was not only a nurturer and a spiritually sensitive woman, she influenced others, in this case her husband, for the good.
+She was not only a nurturer and a spiritually sensitive woman.
+She influenced others.
+In this case, she influenced her husband, for the good.
 It's been said, "Behind many a man who has climbed the ladder of success is a great woman who stood there and held the ladder steady, and behind many a man who falls off the ladder of success there was a woman who stood there and shook it."
 There have been many women who have made a tremendous spiritual difference in the lives of those around them.